oxfordni/cloud-sample-app/README.md

 ## Development

-If you have [Docker][docker] installed on your machine, starting up the app is as simple as executing the following commands.
+If you have [Docker][docker] installed on your machine, starting up the app is as simple as executing the following commands, after cloning this repo.

 ```sh
 # Build and start the containers